Protocol Lending Guide 2025: Complete Guide

 Income Recognition

-Interest earned from DeFi lending is generally considered taxable income:
+Interest earned from digital asset lending is generally considered taxable income:

-- Timing: Income recognized when earned, not when withdrawn
+- Timing: Income recognised when earned, not when withdrawn

 - Valuation: Use fair market value at time of earning